 As of 2013, their recorded output consists of two self-released EP's (a self-titled 2010 debut and 2012's An omen EP_) and 2013's full-length, Columbia-released album Welcome oblivion.
-The album was followed by a brief tour...and the news that Reznor would be reforming NIN for a fall tour.
+The album was followed by a brief tour...and the news that Reznor would be ending NIN's hiatus and prepping for a fall tour.
 HFDA effectively went radio-silent for a number of years as a result, although a cryptic Instagram upload around the end of 2019 could possibly hint at a return.

 This band provides examples of:

 - Ambient/Electronic Music: Certainly more so that most of Nine Inch Nails' output, but still poppier than the Reznor/Ross soundtracks.

 - Anonymous Band: Played with.
 Their band photos (especially after Sheridan joined) are usually glitched-video screen grabs, and in their first tour, they played behind translucent curtains and were obscured by various light projections.